-The NYC Solar Property Tax Abatement Ends Soon
+NYC Solar Property Tax Abatement Extended Through 2035.
+Here’s How It Works.

 In this article, we’ll explore how the abatement works, who is eligible, and how to claim it.

-This article does not consitute tax advice.
+This article does not constitute tax advice.
 Always consult a licensed tax professional regarding questions about solar tax abatements, exemptions, and credits.

 What is the NYC Solar Property Tax Abatement?

-Run by the NYC Department of Buildings, the NYC solar property tax abatement allows homeowners to reduce their property tax liability by 5% of cost of their solar installation each year for four consecutive years.
+Run by the NYC Department of Buildings, the NYC solar property tax abatement allows homeowners to reduce their property tax liability by 7.5% of the cost of their solar and/or battery installation each year for four consecutive years.

 Several studies have shown that solar systems increase home value.
 While increased home value is great when it’s time to sell, it can also increase how much you pay in property tax.
-The NYC solar property tax abatement reduces this tax burden as a means of incentivizing home solar.
+The NYC solar property tax abatement reduces this tax burden as a means of incentivizing home solar and battery storage.

 Abatements vs exemptions